-The extent to which the Company can meet its obligations to repay the Notes will be dependent upon the principal receipts on the mortgages.
-To the extent that this income does not provide sufficient funds to cover the repayment of the Notes, the Note holders have no claim on the assets of BOS.
+The extent to which the Company can meet its obligations to repay the Notes will be dependent upon the principal receipts on the mortgage loans.
+If this income does not provide sufficient funds, the Note holders have no claim on the assets of BOS.